-Alix Generous (born 1992) is an internationally acclaimed professional speaker, neuroscientist, author, artist, consultant, comedian, and media producer.
-As an active participant in the Ableism movement, her TED talk “My Inner Life…” has received over 1.4 million views.
+Alix Generous (born 1992) is a professional speaker, neuroscientist, author, tech consultant, and observational comedian.
+Her TED talk “My Inner Life…” has received over 1.4 million views.
 Her works have been featured on NPR, Bloomberg Businessweek, TEDx, and the Sydney Opera House.
-She promotes ableism through high impact media, comedy, and creative storytelling and is an advocate for scientific literacy, child welfare, and for the advancement of vulnerable populations in STEM and the entertainment industry.
+Through high impact media, comedy, and creative storytelling, she advocates for scientific literacy, child welfare, and for the advancement of Mental Diversity in STEM and the entertainment industry.

 She grew up in Washington DC.
-At 17, She attended the College of Charleston and University Vermont where she studied Psychology, Molecular Biology, and Neuroscience.
+At 17, She attended the College of Charleston where she studied Psychology, Molecular Biology, and Neuroscience.
 At 19, Generous won the 2012 Citizen Science Biodiversity competition for her paper on coral reefs and microbiology which she then presented at the United Nations Convention of Biological Diversity and subsequently had her work published with Columbia University’s Consilience: Journal of Sustainable Development.
-During that time, she also hosted her own radioshow “Brains and Fluff: Making Science Sexy”.
-At 20, she was a youth delegate with SustainUS at the United Nations Convention of Climate Change on issues concerning technology transfer.
+During that time, she also hosted her own radioshow “Brains and Fluff: Making Science Sexy” at CisternYard Media.
+At 20, she was a youth delegate with SustainUS at the United Nations Convention of Climate Change.

-During that time, she was asked to consult Podium (formerly AutismSees), a social impact company that creates technology to help high functioning autistic millennials improve their presentation skills.
-She subsequentially became a co-founder with tech innovator Danielle Feerst.
+From 2013 to September 2016, she was the co-founder for Podium (formerly AutismSees), a social impact company that creates technology to help high functioning autistic millennials improve their presentation skills.
 In her 2015 TED talk, she comedically shares how tech improved her public speaking skills.

-When she’s not speaking at conferences, she lives in Los Angeles where she works in media production, consulting, and writing and illustrating her next book.
+When she’s not speaking at conferences, she lives in Los Angeles where she works on media production and social impact technology.

-Alix offers services as a motivational speaker for issues concerning science, mental health, STEM, and women.
-Alix is an experienced professional speaker who tailors each speech individually towards the needs of the organization and it’s audience.
+Alix offers services as a keynote speaker for select events on issues concerning science, mental health, STEM, and women.